rmourey26/yoroi-frontend/docs/specs/code/EXPORT_WALLET_IN_ADALITE_FORMAT.md

 In the Settings, (perhaps in the "Wallet" section) add a button labeled "Export to AdaLite".
-The user will need to input his/her spending password in order to decrypt/encrypt the root key following AdaLite's format.
+The user will need to input his/her spending password in order to decrypt `masterKey` and re-encrypt it following AdaLite's format.

-Important: this is only an export feature so users must be warned that there is currently no way to import back an AdaLite wallet (of course, they may create a new Yoroi wallet and then send their funds to it).
+Important: this is only an export feature so users must be warned that there is currently no way to import back an AdaLite wallet (of course, they may create a new Yoroi wallet and then send their funds into it).